Monday of Week 14 of Ordinary Time – Gospel

 Commentary on Matthew 9:18-26

 A synagogue official approaches Jesus and says that his daughter has just died.
 He is in fact the head of the synagogue, and in Mark and Luke we learn that his name is Jairus.
-In Mark’s version, the girl is seriously ill and only dies later in the story.
+In Mark’s version, the girl is seriously ill and dies only later in the story.
+The man says to Jesus:

-Please come and lay your hand on her and she will come back to life.
+…come and lay your hand on her, and she will live.

 It is an extraordinary act of faith in the power of Jesus.
 Up to this he had not brought anyone back from the dead.